 This is another classic game but kids love it.
 Set up chairs for all the kids minus one.
 Then turn on the music and when it stops the kids need to find a seat.

 The child who doesn’t find a seat is out.
 Then remove more chairs and start the music again.
-Keep going until there is only one kid sitting in a chair.
+Keep going until only one kid is sitting in a chair.

 Slumber Party Food